 Prices include round trip flights from Salt Lake City, deluxe chartered bus, all hotels, 3 meals per day, personal tour guides & historians, chaperons, materials & handouts, ground transportation for the airport, daily snacks & water, backpack, notebook & journal, and all entrance fees.
 Price does not include airfare.
 Please see below for airfare details.

 My name is Tom Pettit and I am the owner of Living Heritage Tours and conducts Church History Tours several times each year.
-Of all the tours he leads, LDS Youth Church History Tours is his absolute favorite one to do.
+Of all the tours he leads, the annual Youth Church History Tour is his absolute favorite one to do.
 Since returning from his mission to Australia, Tom has spent the past 20 years teaching the gospel to youth and adults through church callings, church history tours, and speaking engagements.
 Tom also shares the gospel by teaching the events of the Restoration and by teaching the doctrine of the Latter-Day revelations at the actual sites where they took place!
 Tom’s unique focus on these tours is not to just teach the history, but to help you draw closer to the Savior by applying the lessons learned from these historical events to your own daily life.
 Tom loves church history because of the revealed truths, the clarity of God’s love for His children, and the inspiring stories of those early Saints.
 You can hear me tell some of my favorite stories from Church History by checking out my YouTube channel.
 You can also learn more about Tom Pettit and Living Heritage Tours.
 Find articles relating the Church History written by Tom by visiting his Blog.

 Chaperones: Our chaperones are recently returned sister missionaries who bring a contagious passion for the gospel to the tour.
 They are living proof that living the gospel can bring so much happiness into our lives.
 They are anxious to share their testimonies, knowledge of the gospel, and their righteous examples with those who join the tour.